smplrspace/docs/docs/api-reference/space/data-layers.md

 space.addDataLayer({
   // ...layerDefinition,
-  tooltip?: (dataElement: object) => string, onClick?: (dataElement: object) => void, onHover?: (dataElement: object) => void, onHoverOut?: (dataElement: object) => void
-}) => DataLayerController
+  tooltip?: (dataElement: object) => string, onClick?: (dataElement: object, event: PointerEvent) => void, onHover?: (dataElement: object, event: LimitedPointerEvent) => void, onHoverOut?: (dataElement: object, event: LimitedPointerEvent) => void }) => DataLayerController
 ```

 - `...layerDefinition` - refer to the [overview](./overview#data-layers) page.
 - `tooltip` - _optional_ - is taking the newly hovered data element as argument and should return the content of the tooltip to render.
 It is called once when the pointer starts to hover a data element.
 Built-in tooltips are text only, newlines are supported by using [multi-line template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#multi-line_strings).
 If you need HTML/CSS in your tooltips, check the [custom tooltips example](/examples/custom-tooltips/).
-- `onClick` - _optional_ - is taking the data element that was clicked as argument.
+- `onClick` - _optional_ - is taking the data element that was clicked as argument, as well as the Javascript [pointer event](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent) that triggered the click.
 It is called each time a click or tap event happens.
-- `onHover` - _optional_ - is taking the newly hovered data element as argument.
-It is called once when the pointer starts to hover a data element.
+- `onHover` - _optional_ - is taking the newly hovered data element as argument, as well as a limited (due to the rendering engine's internals) "pointer event" that triggered the handler.
+The limited event only includes the coordinates within the viewer of the pointer at the time when the event was triggered.
+The handler is called once when the pointer starts to hover a data element.
-- `onHoverOut` - _optional_ - is taking the previously hovered data element as argument.
-It is called once when the pointer stops hovering a data element.
+- `onHoverOut` - _optional_ - is taking the previously hovered data element as argument, as well as the same limited "pointer event" as for `onHover`.
+The handler is called once when the pointer stops hovering a data element.

 You may use the `onClick`, `onHover` and `onHoverOut` handlers to build custom behaviours in your app that respond to interactions happening in the floor plan.